What keeps Britain safe?

 Britain’s nuclear weapons programme currently accounts for 14% of the MoD’s budget.
 UK nuclear weapons spending is rising rapidly.
 Britain’s nuclear weapons programme has expanding beyond Trident, with long-term implications for military spending.

 At the beginning of 2025, we learned Rishi Sunak had agreed to the return of US nuclear weapons to Britain, which have now arrived at RAF Lakenheath.
 Last year Starmer promised to purchase 12 nuclear-capable US fighter jets.
-They will be housed at nearby RAF Marham to deployed as part of the Nato mission.
+They will be housed at nearby RAF Marham to be deployed as part of the Nato mission.
 The direct costs of purchasing them will be around £1 billion, with additional cost incurred by Britain for infrastructure upgrades, personnel training, maintenance, and air traffic control integration.

 From the spiralling cost of living in the global north, to famine, disease, health crises, and water shortages in the global south, the global majority are facing a bleak future.
 The war drive by governments like Britain’s makes this worse not better.